 - Cover mattresses and pillows with zippered, dustproof cases.
 These covers are made using materials with pores that are too small to let dust mites in.

 - Wash your sheets and blankets each week in hot water of at least 130 degrees Fahrenheit and dry them in a hot dryer.
-Wash throw rugs regularly in hot water, too.
+Wash throw rugs regularly in hot water.

-- Use a dehumidifier to keep humidity levels in your home at or below 50%.
+- Use a dehumidifier to keep humidity levels in your home between 30% and 50%.
 Dust mites and mold thrive in humid conditions, so do not use a humidifier.

 - Clean your house often using a special vacuum cleaner that's equipped with a high-efficiency particulate air (HEPA) filter.
 A HEPA filter is a mechanical air filter that traps debris, including dust, and prevents it from getting back into the air.
 Note that vacuuming doesn't remove all dust mites and waste since they can be deep in the carpet.
 However, regular vacuuming will remove surface dust.
 In addition, consider installing a high-efficiency filter in your central furnace and air conditioning unit to reduce the number of allergens that circulate throughout your home.
 Replace the filter according to manufacturer's recommendations.